cimulink/uptime-kite/README.md

 You can start editing the page by modifying `app/page.tsx`.
 The page auto-updates as you edit the file.

-This project uses [`next/font`](https://nextjs.org/docs/app/building-your-application/optimizing/fonts) to automatically optimize and load [Geist](https://vercel.com/font), a new font family for Vercel.
+This project uses [`next/font`](https://nextjs.org/docs/app/building-your-application/optimizing/fonts) to automatically optimize and load Inter, a custom Google Font.

+## Database Setup

+This project uses Prisma as the ORM for database operations.
+See `PRISMA_README.md` for more details.

+## Authentication

+This project uses NextAuth.js for authentication with credentials provider.
+See `PRISMA_README.md` for required environment variables.

 ## Learn More